discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 - Equip a staff and cast <Skill id="5516"/> while attuning to <Skill id="5494"/>/<Skill id="5492"/>.
 - Take the _Mistlock Singularity_.

-It is recommended to use separate precast templates to easily make use of different utility skills and weapons.Allowing you to precast multiple buffs, boons and skills easily.
+It is recommended to use separate precast templates to easily make use of different utility skills and weapons.
+Allowing you to precast multiple buffs, boons, and skills easily.

 ### **Other advice**